GrBojan/cursor-pw-mcp/README.md

 ---

 ## Troubleshooting
-- **Tests fail due to missing credentials:** Ensure your `envVariables/.env` file is present and correctly filled.
+- **Tests fail due to missing credentials:** Ensure your `.env` file is present and correctly filled.
 - **Storage state not working:** Re-run the storage state setup step.
 - **Selectors break after UI changes:** Use Playwright MCP/codegen to regenerate robust selectors.
 - **HTML report not opening:** Run `npx playwright show-report` and open the provided URL in your browser.